 Pedestrian accidents can happen in an instant due to driver negligence.

-Let’s take a closer look at some common causes of pedestrian accidents and how even pedestrians who are partly at fault for their injuries can still recover compensation for their medical bills and other losses.
+Let’s take a closer look at some common causes of pedestrian accidents and how even pedestrians who are partly at fault for their injuries can still recover compensation for pain and suffering and other damages allowed by New York law.

 Driver Inattention and Distraction